withastro/docs/WRITING.md

 ## Specific Writing Notes

-For now, to get this document started, here is a random assembly of some specific items we have encountered when writing docs content, and what we have decided to do about them.
+For now, to get this document started, here is a random collectiong of some specific items we have encountered when writing our docs content, and what we have decided to do about them.

-Please enjoy how much of a work-in-progress this document is! :smile
+Please enjoy how much of a work-in-progress this document is! :)

+### Headings

+New sections should be at the `<h2>` level.
+The page title is an `<h1>` element.

+Please keep headings short. `<h2>` and `<h3>` headings will appear in the right sidebar / "On this page" menu, so please check previews to make sure your headings are visually pleasing in this location in addition to being concise, descriptive and helpful.

+Headings should not end in punctuation (e.g. ":") but should format `<code>` when appropriate.

+Do use headings to break up text into organized sections!
+Many readers prefer to skim, and your headings will show up in the sidebar / table of contents menu to help your readers navigate, and let them know they are on the correct page.

+### Lists vs. Headings

+We use both lists and headings in the docs!
+We will often start by using `<ul>` for related items.
+But, when individual line items become large, span multiple paragraphs, or contain too many `<code>` terms affecting readability, then we will change to headings.

+Use unordered (bulleted) lists when the order of the items is not important.

+Use ordered (numbered) lists when giving steps or instructions to be followed in sequence.

 ### For example (e.g. examples)